sam452/shoesToday-/doc/User_stories.md

 so that I can respond to the user with the previous day's image

 As a backend app
-In order to provide the user with the correct image
-I want to respond according to the acceptance criteria
+In order to provide the user with the correct image of the shoe type I want to respond according to the acceptance criteria

 As an interface
-In order to provide the user with the correct image
-I want to get the correct response from the backend app
+In order to provide the user with the correct image of the shoe type I want to get the correct response from the backend app

 As an interface